livepeer/transcode-cli/README.md

 To use this tool you need to generate an Livepeer API key.

 Tool accepts .mp4 and .ts file.
-Out also can be .mp4 or .ts.
+Output be .mp4, .ts or .m3u8 (HLS manifest).
+For HLS output tool will write master playlist and one media playlist for each transcoding profile.

 Example usage: